chain-ml/council-financial-analyst-agent/README.md

 See `constants.py` for additional configurable parameters, such as version of OpenAI LLM models.

+The steps to initialize the agent and its tools are in `config.py` and `agent_config.py`.

 ## Running the Agent

 The Agent can be run using the `/notebooks/4_financial_analyst_agent.ipynb` notebook that recreates the project's source code in a step-by-step process.